Spiralized courgette spaghetti with chickpeas is not only a low carb, low fat and healthy recipe but it's really easy to make too.

 - 2 medium sized courgettes zucchini, about 350g. spiralized

-- Heat the oil in a medium sized saucepan and saute the onion and garlic for about 3 – 4 minutes until soft.
+- Heat the oil in a non stick frying pan and saute the onion and garlic for about 3 – 4 minutes until soft.
 Keep stirring so as not to burn.

 - Add the chopped tomatoes, oregano and salt.
 Keep stirring and allow the tomatoes to simmer down to a liquid pulp for about 8 – 10 minutes.